Recent (contemporary) sediments from the Macalister River.

-Use your keyboard and mouse to navigate the study area.
-To zoom in or out, left mouse click inside the panorama and use the mouse's 'scroll wheel' (if you have one) or press and hold 'Shift' or 'Ctrl'.
-To explore the landscape, click and hold the left mouse button on the landscape and move the mouse left, right, up or down or use 'cursor keys'.
+Use the '?' icon, inside the panorama, for help with navigation controls.
+To zoom in use the mouse's 'scroll wheel' (if you have one) or the + and - keys.
+To explore the landscape, click and hold the left mouse button on the landscape and move the mouse left, right, up or down or use cursor keys.

-The interactive landscapes is 4 MB in size, this might take some time to automatically download if you're using a slow internet connection.
-If you experience any problems you should update the 'Adobe Flash Player' used.
-This software can be downloaded for free from the Adobe website
+The interactive landscapes is 28 MB in size, this might take some time to automatically download if you're using a slow internet connection.

 The original vegetation has been described as riverine scrubs and swamps as well as treeless grasslands (Lunt, 1997)